nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ward along with all patients and staff inside, we would have to search through all `Patient` and `Staff` objects, look through their tags and delete them one by one.
 Wards will thus become a fully abstract concept not modelled anywhere in the code, which is not ideal as it is a core part of what our application seeks to manage.

+For these data to be stored for subsequent sessions, the `Storage` module had to be modified to store a list of wards containing
+`Patient` and `Staff` instead of a list of `Person`.

+Given below is an overview of how the `Storage` module behaves after launching the Patientist app.

+Step 1.
+The `Storage` module reads the data `JSON` file and deserialises it to form a `JsonSerializablePatientist` Object which contains a list of `JsonAdaptedWard` which is made for each `Ward` that is stored.
+Each `JsonAdaptedWard` contains a list of `JsonAdaptedPatient` and `JsonAdaptedStaff` which represents the numerous `Patient` and `Staff` that are in the `Ward`

+Step 2.
+The `Storage` module then calls creates the `Ward`, `Staff` and `Patient` using the blueprint provided by `JsonAdaptedWard`, `JsonAdaptedStaff` and `JsonAdaptedPatient` respectively.
+Once done, the newly created `Ward` objects are then stored in a new `Patientist` object, ready to be used.

+The opposite occurs after a command, allowing us to save the data into a `JSON` file.

 [DRAW THE UML DIAGRAMS AND WHATNOT EVENTUALLY...................]